-One of the advantages of the approach shown in the schematic is that it allows for co-browsing to start at any time.
+One of the advantages of this approach is that it allows for co-browsing to start at any time.
 For example, a user can initiate a co-browsing session while in the middle of filling out a long form.
 This approach also eliminates the need to worry about cookies and session timeouts on the agent side.
+In other words, the agent can co-browse on any site, and the co-browsing won't create a session on that site for the agent or store cookies in the agent's browser.
+All of these things are done on the user's side, who started the co-browsing.